aws-controllers-k8s/community/test/e2e/README.md

 operators against a set of known custom resource definitions.

 ## Overview
+The tests assume that a cluster has already been configured, the CRDs and controller have been installed, and that the current user has access to AWS credentials.

 The overall flow for the automated testing any one service is as follows:
 1. Run a bootstrap Python script
     - Invokes the individual service's `service_bootstrap.py` file,